DamesMakingGames/manual/manual/procedure-conflict-resolution.md

      - Directions on training;
      - Implementation of organizational practice and policy changes;
      - Referral to HR policies and procedures, Harassment and Discrimination policy and procedures, and/or OHSA-mandated policies and procedures for resolution.

-_This procedure is derived in part from work by Sheila Wilmot, Consultant for the MANO Conflict Resolution Working Group._